 Seasons are incredibly important in Japan, and nowhere this is more obvious than right in your plate.
 Food, flavours and aromas change in Japan, according to each and every season.
 Spring in Japan brings bamboo shoots, udo, shiitake mushrooms, strawberries, citruses and various seafood.
 The best part?
 You can eat salted sakura flowers, sakura flavoured ice cream and all sort of cherry mochi, wrapped in sakura leaf.

-Spring in Japan - What to pack?
+Spring in Japan - Packing Guide

 Spring in Japan is wonderful not just because of the cherry blossoms, but because the weather starts warming up and all trees and parks come back to life.
 Japan looks stunning during Spring, which is one of the best times to walk around and photograph the country.
 The good weather makes people happier and whilst there are still days when a light jacket is needed, visiting during spring in Japan, means packing relatively light.
+You can also check what to pack for Japan and download your free printable checklist.

 Are you ready to enjoy Spring in Japan?
 When are you going?
 Tell me all about your plans in the comments section below.